GSM/EDGE 850/900/1800/1900 MHz UMTS 850/1900/2100 MHz or UMTS 900/1700/2100 MHz HSDPA 7.2 Mbit/s HSUPA 2 Mbit/s GPRS Class 10

 The Nexus 9 (codenamed Volantis or Flounder) is a tablet computer co-developed by Google and HTC that runs the Android operating system.
 It is the fourth...

-Scarlet Nexus is an action role-playing game developed by Bandai Namco Studios and Tose and published by Bandai Namco Entertainment.
-It was released on...
+Scarlet Nexus is a 2021 action role-playing game developed by Bandai Namco Studios and Tose, and published by Bandai Namco Entertainment.
+The game was...

 Google One is a subscription service developed by Google that offers expanded cloud storage and is intended for the consumer market.
 Google One paid plans...